oianmol/SlackAndroidClone/README.md

-# Praxis
-2022 Hit Refresh!
-Praxis now loves ❤️ Jetpack Compose
+# Slack Android Clone with Compose

 This is a sample app written in Kotlin following clean architecture principles which fetches random jokes and displays it.